-Once a user feels that a particular site isn't giving them the information they require, they'll simply switch search engines.
+Once a user feels that a particular search engine isn't giving them the information they require, they'll simply switch search engines.
 This reduces the search engine's user base, which means fewer searches to serve ads for... and lower rates for the PPC ads.

 All of the major search engines roll out updates to ensure that their organic results are of the highest quality.
-For example, Google typically makes more than 500 algorithm tweaks and changes each year.
+For example, Google typically makes more than 500 algorithm tweaks and changes each year, although very few are repeated.